-We are externally managed and advised by our Manager pursuant to the terms of a management agreement.
-Because we have no employees or separate facilities, we rely on our Manager to administer our business activities and day-to-day operations, subject to the supervision and oversight of our Board of Directors.
-Effective July 1, 2009, Gary Kain, our Senior Vice President and Chief Investment Officer, and several other American Capital employees became full-time employees of our Manager.
+Effective July 2009, Mr. Kain and several other American Capital employees became full-time employees of our Manager.
 These organizational changes provide our Manager with a dedicated investment team and support personnel.
-Although our Manager now has a limited number of employees, it has entered into an administrative services agreement with American Capital, pursuant to which our Manager has access to American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities, which allow it to fulfill all of its responsibilities under the management agreement.
+Our Manager has also entered into an administrative services agreement with American Capital, pursuant to which our Manager has access to American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities, which allow it to fulfill all of its responsibilities under the management.
 Certain of our Manager's officers are also members of American Capital's senior management.
-American Capital had \$11 billion of capital resources under management and approximately 360 employees as of June 30, 2009.